Loop-Powered Backlight with Red Backlight for Alarm Conditions

 Alarms Indicated by Flashing Red Messages

 When an alarm occurs, the Loop Leader’s display can be programmed to turn red and flash an alarm message along with the process variable and an alarm indicator (!).
-(Alarm indicator symbols are not available on bargraph models) The Loop Leader’s flashing red alarm message can be activated even if no relay or open collector is connected.
+(Alarm indicator symbols are not available on bargraph skus) The Loop Leader’s flashing red alarm message can be activated even if no relay or open collector is connected.

 Loop Leaders are available with two open collector outputs as standard and two solid state relays and 4-20 mA output as options.
 The open collector outputs and relays generally operate in the same manner, with the major exception being the open collectors are not available for pump alternation and the relays are not available with pulse features.
 The open collectors and relays can be controlled either automatically or manually.
 The alarm status (with flashing red message) will show on the display even with no output wired.